MicrosoftDocs/cpp-docs/docs/mfc/reference/ctabctrl-class.md

 ### Parameters

 *`fExcludeFocus`*\
 Flag that specifies the scope of the item deselection.
-If this parameter is set to FALSE, all tab buttons will be reset.
-If it is set to TRUE, then all tab items except for the one currently selected will be reset.
+If this parameter is set to `FALSE`, all tab buttons will be reset.
+If it's set to `TRUE`, then all tab items except for the one currently selected will be reset.

 ### Remarks